Egbert-Azure/sdltrsOMTI/docs/OMTI_CONTROLLER.md

 ## Geometry comes from the disk image, not the guest

 `cyls`/`heads`/`secs` are read once from the attached `.hdv` file's Reed header at open time (`omti_open()`) and never changed afterward, even though `SET DRIVE CHARACTERISTICS` looks like it should reprogram them.
 An earlier version let that command overwrite the live geometry, on the theory that real OMTI hardware is "programmed" for its drive that way.
-That was wrong and was reverted (twice), because the real boot EPROM sends a stale, wrong characteristics block automatically at every startup, and letting it override geometry corrupted every subsequent seek.
+That was wrong and was reverted, because the real boot EPROM sends a stale, wrong characteristics block automatically at every startup, and letting it override geometry corrupted every subsequent seek.
 A real OMTI 5527 drive wired with N heads responds to CDB head values 0..N-1 regardless of what a boot ROM claims; this field is more likely for write-precompensation or step-rate configuration than addressable-head count.
-Do not reintroduce it.

 Sector size is always `OMTI_DEFAULT_SECSIZE` (512 bytes).
 OMTI 5527 with ST-506/MFM drives (Seagate ST225 and similar) are natively 512 bytes per sector, unlike WD1000's live sector-size register.